 Kayaking on the crystal clear waters of Horsefly Lake is very inviting.
 Visit the Beaver House at the end of Birch Bay.
 Try to discover the elusive King Fisher at home along the banks of Horsefly Lake.
 Float down little Horsefly River and explore Little Horsefly Lake.
 Even trips for several days are possible with lots of beaches along the way for camping and sunbathing.

 Bring your own boat or rent one from us.
-We offer a choice between a 14’ aluminum boat with a 10 hp motor, a 16’ aluminium boat with a 15 hp motor and a large pontoon boat with a 70 hp motor.
+We offer a 16’ aluminium boat with a 10 hp motor.
 Just let us know a day before you plan a trip on the lake and we will make sure your boat is ready to go the next morning.

 If you bring your own boat please be aware that we only have limited moorage.
 We do recommend to reserve a spot on the dock well in advance.
 Guests will not be charged to use our boat launch but there is a daily charge for moorage on our dock.

 People staying elsewhere, will be charged a boat launch fee and will not be able to moore their boat on our dock.

 Hummingbirds, loons, ducks, geese, bald eagles, golden eagles, coyotes, moose, beavers, bears, otters…. – the Canadian wilderness right at your doorstep.

 Our ranch offers “wildlife” too.
 Help us feed our birds (turkey, chicken, guinea fowl), collect chicken eggs, play with the cats, feed and pet the rabbits…